 Status of Forces Agreement (SOFA) Services

-SOFA REQUIREMENTS: In order to get a SOFA stamp, you must have an AE Form 600-77A.
-For civilians and contractors, this comes from the human resources department.
-For Soldiers, this comes from the S1.
-The person signing the AE 600-77A must have a DD Form 577 on file with the USAG RP Passport Offices.
+SOFA CARD REQUIREMENTS: To obtain a SOFA CARD, you must have an AE Form 600-77A.
+For authorized civilians and contractors and their Family members, they must obtain it from their servicing human resources department.
+For Soldiers’ Family members, they may obtain the request through their servicing personnel office.
+The authorized individual certifying the AE 600-77A must have an approved memorandum signed by a COL/GS14 on filed at USAG RP Passport Offices.

 You do not need an appointment to obtain a SOFA card.